elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} Come on! good people ...
+- {: .pr} Come on!
+Good people ...
 I know I annoy you ... and you would prefer it if I just shut up ...
 Go on, make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...

 - {:.sp} The Guard Man.